Airlines offer full refund in wake of travel ban

 American, United and Delta Airlines say they are complying with the temporary order banning citizens of seven Muslim-majority countries.

-But Delta says it would also be reaching out to help travelers affected by the ban.
+But Delta said it would also be reaching out to help travelers affected by the ban.

-American Airlines, the world’s largest air travel provider, says it’s helping people with re-booking options.
+American, the world’s largest airline, says it’s helping people with re-booking options.

 United says it is offering customers affected by the ban with refunds and other accommodations.

-British Airways and emirates also say they are helping travelers re-book tickets.
+British Airways and emirates also said they are helping travelers rebook tickets.

 President Trump’s 90-day order bans citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen from entering the country, unless they have green cards granting them resident status.